GLI Bamako (Mali)

 In 2004 the community created the Mutuelle Benkan as a response to the lack of state services.
 It is a non-profit group that carries out interventions to improve the quality of life of the inhabitants and collaborates with Probitas.
 One of the group's programs is the Valentín de Pablo healthcare center aligned with the policies of the Healthcare and Social Development Ministry.
 It centers its activity on primary care, birthing assistance, and vaccination programs.

 Through its GLI program, the Probitas Foundation has provided equality for the most vulnerable individuals, offering access to quality diagnosis that permits the application of effective treatment and particularly to diminish the prevalence of infectious, respiratory, cutaneous, and digestive illnesses in the population.

-GLI-Bamako is currently in its final phase, Probitas and the Mutuelle Benkan are working on the project's sustainability and local self-management.
+GLI-Bamako is currently autonomous.
+Mutuelle Benkan is working to support project sustainability and local self-management.

 During these years the Foundation has been implementing the phases of the GLI project to improve the healthcare structure of the Téléphone Sans Fils neighborhood.

 During the first phase, the situation of the community was diagnosed with special attention paid to the healthcare structures.
 The conclusion was that it was necessary to invest in the development of the diagnostic laboratory in the Salud Valentín de Pablo healthcare center due to its precarious situation and the lack of accessibility to diagnostic tests for the population.

 In the second phase the infrastructures and installations were improved and the laboratory equipped.